-As the great Depeche Mode always said, "people are people..." - everyone is predestined to make a mistake or have an emotion or strong opinion.
-When it comes to people going into business with others, these same human elements will always exist.
-That is why no one should go into business assuming their partners will always be 100% on board with their ideas.
-It is especially true when entering into a venture with friends or family, which is why it's so easy for some people to assume nothing can go wrong in the future.
-We're not saying you can't trust your partners - we're simply saying that human nature and all its complications are facts of life, even in the business world, and having the proper legal agreements in place can act as a safeguard that will give all shareholders involved more protection against potential fall-outs.
+No one should go into business assuming partners will always be 100% on board with their ideas.
+It is especially true when entering into a venture with friends or family – it's easy to assume nothing can go wrong when working with people you know and love, but human nature often gets in the way.
+Disputes happen, and having the proper legal agreements in place can act as a safeguard that will give all stakeholders more protection against potential fall-outs.

-Put simply, it's an agreement between shareholders of a company that sets out the rights and obligations of each partner and defines how the company will be run and how important decisions will be made.
+Put simply, a shareholder agreement is a written agreement between shareholders of a company that sets out the rights and obligations of each partner and defines how the company will be run and how important decisions will be made.
 Think of it as a "prenuptial" agreement; an agreement addressing all pivotal events and contingencies before they even happen.
 Additionally, there should always be an element of protection for minority shareholders.
 As mentioned in last week's blog post, the Ritchie v.
 Rupe decision severely restricted the rights and remedies of minority shareholders due to the court declining to recognize the common law cause of action for shareholder oppression.
 Thus it is especially important for minority shareholders to have a thorough agreement in place.

-Well, a Shareholder Agreement can be a lengthy document.
-Points to include could be:
+A shareholder agreement can be a lengthy document.
+Points to address could be:

 - Defining the structure of the company and how equity is divided